distantcam/cam.macfar.land/posts/20120917-attachments.md

 date: 2012-09-17
 unsplash_id: vJICk89hFbU
 tags: ["architecture", "mvvm"]
-aliases:
-    - /blog/attachments/
 ---

-<p class="lead">Where we reach the crazy portion of the program.</p>
+Where we reach the crazy portion of the program.

+---

 One of the biggest problems I've seen with any non-trivial MVVM application is that of mega-ViewModels AKA [God objects](http://en.wikipedia.org/wiki/God_object).
 And it's not just me.
 Many people have the same problem.